Viva Las Vegas! Cirque du Soleil, Harley Davidson & paranormal adventures in Sin City

 The atmosphere in the Harley Davidson Cafe is great and it’s full of memorabilia and cool custom bikes, a bit like a Hard Rock for bike enthusiasts.
 We had lunch here but you could do dinner and it would be just as good.
 I had a grilled cheese and Richard had the sliders.
 I also had a cocktail and got to keep a souvenir glass.
 There’s also a gift shop here, between this and the merchandise from the garage we were going home with quite a number of Harley souvenirs!

-It’s possible to do a mini world tour while in Las Vegas, albeit a fake one, starting at the Luxor near the airport we start in Egypt.
+It’s possible to do a mini world tour while in Las Vegas, albeit a fake one, if you are spending 3 days in Las Vegas you have plenty of time to do this.
+Starting at the Luxor near the airport we start in Egypt.
 This is now one of the oldest hotels on the strip and actually if you don’t go in here first it feels quite small!
 It’s worth a quick look inside and take note of the elevators which are in fact inclinators here to take guests to their rooms up the side of the pyramid.

 Across the strip the next stop is to Rome, well the Roman Empire, at Caesar’s Palace.
 This place is massive, there are many restaurants inside and basically a full mall – The Forum Shops.
 I enjoyed spending my birthday money here at Michael Kors, and window shopping at plenty of other places, including Tiffany’s!

 For many a must do in Las Vegas is to try out one of the buffet’s.
-We chose to try the buffet at Aria one night for dinner.
+If you’re spending 3 days in Las Vegas you might want to try a few different buffets however we chose just one to try, the buffet at Aria for dinner.
 There is everything you could possibly want on their buffet, different cuisines organised by country, you definitely wouldn’t leave hungry.
 My favourite thing on the buffet was actually the apple pie.

 Our favourite meal was actually in the Aria but not at the buffet.
 They have a Mexican restaurant called Javier’s which looks very posh from the outside and doesn’t disappoint if you eat here.
 The atmosphere is great, more upscale than a lot of places we visited on our trip, it was nice to dress up and make a night of it.
 I had the fillet steak and Richard had a seafood option, both were excellent.